-I’m Jerry Banfield YouTuber and a facebook live streamer.
+I’m Jerry Banfield YouTuber and a Facebook live streamer.
 I imagine if this is helpful you’ll leave a like and subscribe as I start off talking about my newest Kickstarter project and then going forward, we’ll look at, is this worth doing?
-What’s the potential value for you?
+What are your potential values?

-What I’ll do is explain the context of Kickstarter about how it works.
+What I’ll do is explain the context of Kickstarter and how it works.
 Let’s begin with that right now.

 Kickstarter is the most popular crowdfunding website.
-The basic idea is, you put a page up and you get people to click on back this project.
-You then can get money from it as I’m grateful people have given $91 towards my project within the first few days of release.
+The basic idea is that you put a page up and you get people to click on back to this project.
+You can then get money from it as I’m grateful people have given $91 towards my project within the first few days of release.

 Here’s the big limitation with Kickstarter though.
 A lot of people just aren’t interested in crowdfunding and if you’re not out there messaging yourself and inviting thousands of people to contribute to your project, realistically a lot of times you aren’t going to meet your funding goal.

-Thus, where does Kickstarter fit in making money online?
-I’ll talk a little bit more about Kickstarter and we’ll put this in a big picture of “Are there better ways for you to make money online if that’s your goal”?
+So where does Kickstarter fit in making money online?
+I’ll talk a little bit more about Kickstarter and we’ll put this in the big picture of “Are there better ways for you to make money online if that’s your goal”?